perfalcon/RoboND/writeup_template.md

 Here is an example of how to include an image in your writeup.

 Created a function to find the navigable terrain by threshing the image color channels greater than  RGB(160,160,160) Then created functions to convert the navigable terrain pixels to Rover coordinates.
+Below are the images for original, terrain , threshed
 ![Navigable Terrain][terrain]

 Created a function to detect the golden rocks (samples) by threshing the image within a color range using opencv library.
+Below are images for original rock image and its threshed image
 ![rock sample][rock-sample]

 Created a function to detect the obstacle by threshing the image color channels less than RGB(160,160,160).
+Below are the different obstacles images with their threshed images
 ![Obstacle][obstacle]
 ![Obstacle1][obstacle1]
 ![Obstacle2][obstacle2]